 Celebrating 50 Years of Leonard Bernstein's MASS

 On September 8, 1971, the inauguration audience for the brand-new John F. Kennedy Center for the Performing Arts experienced the world premiere of Leonard Bernstein's MASS: A Theatre Piece for Singers, Players and Dancers.
-2021 is therefore a double birthday: for the Kennedy Center and for MASS, its inaugural piece.

 The broad spectrum of reactions to the premiere of MASS were an apt mirror of the political and social unrest of that era.
 Audiences either embraced or bristled at the work’s unabashed anti-war message; critics were divided about the work’s exuberant eclecticism; and the Roman Catholic Church withheld its approval – some cities, under pressure from their local diocese, even cancelled planned performances.

 Five decades later, MASS is no longer seen as controversial, but as a visionary, prescient work, embraced by presenters, artists, and audiences worldwide.
 Even the Catholic Church came around: in 2000, Pope John Paul II requested a performance of MASS, which took place in the Vatican amid a sea of red-robed bishops.

 Musical theater lyricist and composer Stephen Schwartz, who collaborated with Bernstein on the lyrics in MASS, recently said, "Working with Leonard Bernstein on MASS was one of the most exciting experiences of my professional life, and I learned so much from my collaboration with him.
 I am delighted with how surprisingly well the piece has aged, and I continue to be proud of having been able to contribute to it."